taxidriveer/Hemlock/readme.md

 3. Left-click again to automatically craft your poisons. alt textThe number of poisons in your inventory appears in red is when the threshold is not reached and green are when you already have enough poisons.
 ![alt text](https://i.imgur.com/iOqOjZZ.png)

-*/hemlock reset* to show all buttons again.
+*/hemlock reset* to show all poisons/reagents buttons.

 **Lacking Features, Ideas & Problems**